xHotShotsx/Typology/Socionics/Intertype Relations/A Representation-Theoretic Framework for Intertype Relations in Socionics.md

 This paper resolves the obstruction by replacing direct group actions with induced abelian representations derived from dichotomy systems.
 By isolating orbital invariants via a 2-cocycle structure and encoding residual variance through selector dichotomies, intertype relations become representable as affine actions on a vector space over $\mathbb{Z}_{2}$.

 We classify all dichotomy systems preserving orbital structure, characterise their invariant subgroups, and show how selector dichotomies resolve coset ambiguity without generating new relations.
-This yields a unified representation-theoretic account of classical intertype relations and explains the special status of Reinin, Tencer-Minaev, and all other systems of dichotomies which respect all orbital dichotomies.
+This yields a unified representation-theoretic account of classical intertype relations and explains the special status of Reinin, Tencer-Minaev, and all other systems of dichotomies, which respect all orbital dichotomies.

 This paper proceeds as follows.
 Section 2 introduces the foundational combinatorial objects.
 Sections 3 and 4 develop the group-theoretic framework.
 Section 5 introduces set models derived from the vector space associated with the dichotomy systems.
 Section 6 introduces the selector dichotomies.
 Section 7 defines the representation map that maps intertype relations to vectors.